moorepants/eme134/content/pages/lab-03.rst

      - Constants defined redundantly; Integration produces incorrect trajectories; Poor choices in time duration and steps
    * - Explanations
-     - Explanation of two simulation comparisons are correct and well explained; Plots of appropriate variables are used in the explanations
+     - Explanation of three simulation comparisons are correct and well explained; Plots of appropriate variables are used in the explanations
-     - Explanation of two simulation comparisons is somewhat correct and reasonably explained; Plots of appropriate variables are used in the explanations, but some are missing
+     - Explanation of three simulation comparisons is somewhat correct and reasonably explained; Plots of appropriate variables are used in the explanations, but some are missing
-     - Explanation of two simulations are incorrect and poorly explained; Plots are missing
+     - Explanation of three simulations are incorrect and poorly explained; Plots are missing
    * - Report and Code Formatting
      - All axes labeled with units, legible font sizes, informative captions;